package-operator/package-operator/docs/api-reference.md

 ### RemotePhaseReference

-References remote phases aka ObjectSetPhase/ClusterObjectSetPhase objects to which a phase is delegated.
+RemotePhaseReference remote phases aka ObjectSetPhase/ClusterObjectSetPhase objects to which a phase is delegated.

 | Field | Description |
 | ----- | ----------- |